wenyDev/Characterizing_Stable_Diffusion_Workload/README.md

 Here's what each part of this command does:

 --name stable-diffusion assigns the name stable-diffusion to your Docker container.
 -v /YOUR/PATH:/stablediffusion mounts the directory /YOUR/PATH from your host to /stablediffusion inside the Docker container.
-Modify /YOUR/PATH to the path where you want your data to be stored.
 -e NUM_PROMPTS=10 sets the environment variable NUM_PROMPTS with the value 10, which can be adjusted based on how many prompts you want to process.